doubtfire-lms/doubtfire.io/guides/staff/grade-portfolios.md

 1. View their portfolio
 1. Select a grade

-These steps are elaborated upon in the following sections.
+These steps are elaborated upon in the sections that follow.

 # Selecting the Student